milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Reports/ReadMe-report-2.md

 * The second section was about introduction to Spark and showing some demo with Spark.
 Spark is a distributed real time analytics engine.
 Spark is the hottest topic in data management world.
 Spark is very faster than hadoop.
-Spark workson distributed data which are stored on distributed file system paradigm like hadoop.
+Spark works on distributed data which are stored on distributed file system paradigm like hadoop.
 Spark is based on Scala.
 Spark is based on laziness execution.
 It means that it doesn't do anything until it counters specific command like show() or write to disk.